Erie (steamship, sank 1841): Final voyage

 On the evening of August 9, 1841, the Erie was loaded at Buffalo harbor with 343 passengers—including 38 crew and 8 band members to entertain the passengers.
-The passengers included a team of maritime painters with all of their painting equipment and supplies, including several large jugs of paint, turpentine, and varnish.
+The passengers included a team of maritime painters with all of their painting equipment and supplies, including demijohns of paint, turpentine, and varnish.
 The painters were only planning to take the Erie until its first stop, in Pennsylvania.
 Their equipment was quite heavy, many items required two men to move them.
 So, rather than taking the equipment down to the cargo hold, the painters left their equipment in a pile on the deck, near the ventilation pipe from the ship's boiler.

 The first mate of the Erie knew that this area of the deck—near the boiler ventilation—had caught fire three times in the Eries three years of service.
 But McBride was not on duty on August 9.
 In addition to the flammable equipment brought onboard by the painters, the Erie itself had just been freshly painted and varnished within the previous two days.

-At about 8 pm, roughly an hour after the Erie departed from Buffalo, an explosion was heard.
+At about 8 pm, roughly 4 hours after the Erie departed from Buffalo, an explosion was heard.
 Accounts of the disaster conclude that this was the turpentine combusting due to being overpressurized by the heat from the ventilation port.
 All the highly flammable painting equipment apparently caught fire immediately and the fire spread within seconds over the entire freshly varnished hull.

 Captain Titus rushed from the upper deck to the ladies cabin, where the life preservers were stored, but found the flames were already so intense he could not enter the cabin.
 The flames also quickly reached the boiler room and the engineer reported he was unable to reach the engine.
 The pilot was directed to turn the ship to starboard to try to get nearer to land, and while in that turn, the crew attempted to lower the lifeboats into the water.
 Due to the ship's turn, two of the lifeboats were immediately capsized and sunk.
 The third and final lifeboat was successfully deployed, carrying just Captain Titus and four others.
 Other passengers and crew had begun jumping into the water to avoid the flames, and the lifeboat picked up one passenger.

 The first rescue ship arrived at 10 pm—the DeWitt Clinton, another passenger freighter which departed from Buffalo a few hours before the Erie.
 The Lady arrived soon after.
 The Clintons crew described that the entire hull of the Erie above the waterline had already been burnt away, leaving a black, smouldering wood frame around an intact boiler.
 Dozens of passengers were floating in the water crying for help.
 By 1 am, all the survivors had been picked up and the lake was quiet.
 Fewer than 100 were rescued.
 An effort was made to tow the remains of the Erie to shore, but it sank around dawn on August 10.